 It’s why we’ve regularly organized our LIVEFIT events in an attempt to improve the social bonds in our community.
 (These events also give our members a chance to express the freedom that they’ve developed with their bodies out in the real world rather than just in the gym).

-And it’s why we’re constantly looking for ways to contribute socially to our community, whether it’s raising money for a local charity or helping a member in need.
+And it’s why we’re constantly looking for ways to give back to our community, whether it’s raising money for a local charity or helping a member in need.

 If it’s longevity your after, they’ll focus on creating the lifestyle changes necessary to live a long life full of vitality.